ddimaria/wmcp/wmcp-361/README.md

 The historical average return on homes has been about 1% higher than inflation.
 Denver and Portland have enjoyed a high return with low risk.
 Las Vegas has experienced high risk with low returns.
 The standard deviation of a home increases over time.
 Additional costs can reduce the average 1% return (insurance, taxes, maintenance, improvements).

 The longer someone lives in a home, the better of an investment it is.
 Homeowners have higher networth than renters since a mortgage payment acts as an automated investment.
-People tend to say in homes abou 1/2 as long as they think.
+People tend to stay in homes about 1/2 as long as they think.

 The mortgage cost should be considered a liability on the balance sheet.